Contact information for regional faculty members is located on the main College Directory.

 Program Area: Philosophy and History of Education

-Bryan Warnick is professor of Philosophy of Education and Associate Dean for Academic Affairs in the College of Education and Human Ecology.
-He earned his BS degree in philosophy and psychology in 1999 from the University of Utah, graduating magna cum laude.
-After serving as a research associate in Medical Ethics at the University of Utah School of Medicine, Dr. Warnick returned to school to complete his AM (2002) and PhD (2005) from the University of Illinois at Urbana-Champaign in Philosophy of Education, with Nicholas Burbules and Walter Feinberg as his primary advisors.
+Bryan Warnick is professor of Philosophy of Education in the College of Education and Human Ecology.
+He earned his BS degree in philosophy and psychology from the University of Utah, graduating magna cum laude.
+After serving as a research associate in Medical Ethics at the University of Utah School of Medicine, Warnick returned to school to complete his MA and PhD from the University of Illinois at Urbana-Champaign in Philosophy of Education, with Nicholas Burbules and Walter Feinberg as his primary advisors.
 He taught at the University of Illinois in 2005 as an adjunct assistant professor, and was hired by Ohio State University in the Autumn of 2005 to teach and conduct research in the area of history and philosophy of education.

-- PhD, Philosophy of Education, University of Illinois at Urbana-Champaign
+- PhD, Philosophy of Education, University of Illinois at Urbana-Champaign, 2005

-- MA, Philosophy of Education, University of Illinois at Urbana-Champaign
+- MA, Philosophy of Education, University of Illinois at Urbana-Champaign, 2002

-- BS, Philosophy and Psychology, University of Utah
+- BS, Philosophy and Psychology, University of Utah, 1999

 - Appointed Senior Fellow by the Center for Ethics and Education at the University of Wisconsin-Madison (2015-2018).
 One of five inaugural Senior Fellows selected from universities across nation based upon their respective scholarship and diverse interests.
 The fellows will help establish the center as a network for philosophers to explore moral and political questions in educational policy and practice.
 It is the first academic center of its kind in the United States.